-Ans: He pretended that he was doing it as the result of some insult to him by a bank worker.
-He behaved like a short-tempered person who had changed his mind because of humiliation.
+Ans: The writer tried to justify his action of withdrawing all his money by pretending that he was doing it as the result of some insult of him by a bank worker.
+He behaved like a person quickly getting into anger at that insult to draw his whole amount.